-The 2023-2024 course offerings applicable to a Specialist, Major, or Minor degree in Jewish Studies are now posted on the webpage below!
-Visit the Faculty of Arts and Science Course Timetable to see all course offerings for the 2023-2024 academic year.
+The 2025-2026 course offerings applicable to a Specialist, Major, or Minor degree in Jewish Studies will be posted on the webpage below!
+Visit the Faculty of Arts and Science Course Timetable to see all course offerings for the 2025-2026 academic year.

 Course offerings vary each year, especially for Special Topics Courses.
 Visit the course archives to see previous editions of the Undergraduate Handbook and to get a better idea of what has been offered in the past, and how you might build your program.